Rpi 1B vs 3B+

-Once I finally got my 2 Pi's, I didn't know what to with them first.
-I connected them up and started making media centers, desktop PC's and a programming platform for Python.
-After a little while I found Retro Pie.
+They arrived fairly quick and I’ll be honest, I didn't know what to with them first.
+I connected them up with a mouse, keyboard and my tv and started making a media center, then desktop PC's and a finally used the included programming platform for Python.
+They are surprisingly powerful, and I can see why they are so popular.
+After a little while I found Retro Pie and I immediately knew I had to build one.

-I setup the 1B and started out to find ROMs, and found that they were easy and plentiful, harder to find were good games.
-I ended up sticking with Emuparadise and Free ROMs for my ROMs; they seemed to work as expected and got me started.
-The PlayStation was a little harder, games that worked without some tons of editing and even graphics where an issue.
-The PS1 incorporated graphics rendering in their console, making getting an exact copy virtually impossible for many games.
-The PS1 fighting game that really set a different standard was Ehrgeiz – God Bless The Ring.
-I ran into a lack of enough RAM issue loading PlayStation and N64 as well with the 1B, having only 512MB RAM; however, I was able to run many games for NES, Sega, Mame, and any other 8-bit & 16-bit games.
+Knowing I might have the ability to finally beat the game, I eagerly setup the Rpi and started researched how to find ROMs.
+I quickly found ROMs were easy and plentiful to come by but harder was to get quality ROMs.
+I ended up going with Emuparadise and Free ROMs .
+They seemed to work as expected and got me started.
+The PlayStation games were even harder to find.
+I had a PS1 and wanted to get my old games back; however, the games took tons of editing and even if I got it running, the graphics where an issue.
+The PS1 incorporated graphics rendering in their console, making getting an exact copy impossible.
+There is a PS1 fighting game that really set a different that I played a lot of and that’s Ehrgeiz – God Bless The Ring.
+I ran into a lack of enough RAM issue loading PlayStation and N64 as well with the 1B, having only 512MB RAM; however, I was able to run many games for NES, Sega, Mame, and any other 8-bit & 16-bit games, so I stuck to that.

 Years after getting the 1B, the 3B+ Rpi was released.
 Initially, I got a 3B+ to create a robot for LetsRobot.tv.
 I have been happy with the games I’m able to play with the Rpi 1B.
 However, the 3B+ has a whopping 1GB of RAM and 1.4BGHz processor, which could run the PS1 games and any of the others.
-I decided to install the RetroPie on the 3B+ and loaded the Nintendo-64 Mario Cart, and it ran great.
-The 1B couldn't run past the loading screen.
-After that, I sought out to create a comparison of the two running RetroPie, the 1B vs 3B+..
+I decided to install the new build of RetroPie on the 3B+ and loaded up Nintendo-64 Mario Cart, and it ran much better and the 1B couldn't run past the loading screen.

-Overall, the 3B+ is the way to go if you want to setup a RetroPie, but there is still plenty of customization that is needed to get a smooth picture.
-Filters are still as much a part of the 3B+ as they are with the 1B.
+Overall, the 3B+ is the way to go if you want to setup a RetroPie for yourself.
+There is still plenty of customization that is needed to get a smooth picture, but it’s well worth the effort.
+The preinstalled filters are still as much a part of the 3B+ as they are with the 1B.
 Filters are video configurations that display a game better than just outputting a video signal on an LCD screen.
 If you want to play Atari, NES, Sega you can go with the 1B with no hassles, but if you want the Super Nintendo, Nintendo 64 and Sega 32-bit games, PlayStation games, you will want to get a 3B+.
-The 3B+ is easier to find at this point for the same price.
+The 3B+ is easier to find at this point for the same price also.

 Want to build your own?
-My suggestion since they are readily available and offer the most ability, is a Raspberry 3B+; visit RetroPie in related links to get the main image and be sure to make sure the µSD card is compatible by visiting the RPi SD cards link.
+Visit RetroPie in related links to get the main image and be sure to make sure the µSD card is compatible by visiting the RPi SD cards link.

 PlayStation Update !!!
 PSX Update !!!
 PlayStation Update !!!
 PSX Update !!!